Ativan Addiction: Effects, Dangers, Overdose, & Treatment

-Also like other benzos, Ativan abuse comes with a high risk of overdose.
+Also like other benzos such as Valium or Xanax, Ativan abuse comes with a high risk of overdose.
 In fact, the National Institute on Drug Abuse reports that nearly 9,000 people died of benzodiazepine overdose in 2015.
 This is an increase of more than four times the number of benzo-related deaths in 2002.

 Symptoms of Ativan overdose include:

 - Lethargy or stupor

 - Unconsciousness or coma